nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 	`gadget init`

-	This command creates a file called gadget.yml and generates a project called "hello-world".
+	This command creates a template file gadget.yml and generates a project called "hello-world" ready to be deployed to your hardware.

 	Open gadget.yml using Nano or another command-line editor.
 It should look like this:

 	```bash
 	spec: "0.0"